skunkworxdark/prompt-tools/README.md

 ## PromptStrength and PromptStrengthsCombine
-`PromptStrength` - converts a prompt and stregth into compel style weighted string.
+`PromptStrength` - converts a prompt and strength into compel style weighted string.
 Multiples of these then can be fed into a collect node to create a collection of them and the used with the 'PromptStrengthsCombine` node
 ```
 e.g.
 prompt: A blues sphere
 strength: 1.2
-output (A blue sphere)1.2
+output: (A blue sphere)1.2
 ```

-`PromptStengthsCombine` - converts a collection of PromptStrengths into a .and or .blend style string
+`PromptStrengthsCombine` - converts a collection of PromptStrengths into a .and or .blend style string
 ```
 e.g.
-input:["(cow)0.5","(Field)1.2","(stream)0.5"]
+input: ["(cow)0.5","(Field)1.2","(stream)0.5"]
-ouptput:("cow","Field","stream").and(0.5,1.2,0.5)
+output: ("cow","Field","stream").and(0.5,1.2,0.5)
 ```

 ![image](https://github.com/skunkworxdark/Prompt-tools-nodes/assets/21961335/ce9120dd-b3fa-470e-ac29-b9acfb6e240f)